-- Due to low funding and inconsistent authorizer dynamics, human capital and capacity constraints, and limited access to district / alternate facilities, many state operators have gravitated towards for-profit turnkey developer / landlords. - The notable presence of for-profit actors is especially apparent within SCSF's portfolio members as evidenced by the fact that 8 facilities were / are owned by a for-profit group. - These turnkey developers / landlords tend to focus more on achieving their targeted financial returns (10%+) than overall operator sustainability while imposing lease structures that often make it challenging for operators to exercise purchase options - thereby boxing schools into subpar facilities situations and limiting their ability to grow more high-quality seats.
+- Due to low funding and inconsistent authorizer dynamics, human capital and capacity constraints, and limited access to district / alternate facilities, many state charter schools have gravitated towards for-profit turnkey developer / landlords. - The notable presence of for-profit actors is especially apparent within SCSF's portfolio members as evidenced by the fact that 8 facilities were / are owned by a for-profit group1. - These turnkey developers / landlords tend to focus more on achieving their targeted financial returns (10%+) than overall charter school sustainability while imposing lease structures that often make it challenging for charter schools to exercise purchase options - thereby boxing schools into subpar facilities situations and limiting their ability to grow more high-quality seats.